 Washington and Lee places a large importance on the honor system that was developed by Robert E. Lee.
 Students are required to act “honorably in all academics and nonacademic endeavors.”
 The Executive Committee of Student Body can find students guilty of honor violations, but there is also an appeal process.
 Many graduates note that the honor system was a significant and positive part of their undergraduate years.

 Outside of the classroom, there are many opportunities for an active social life.
 Greek societies play a very large role in Washington and Lee activities.
-More than 80% of students are involved in one of the 25 fraternity or sorority groups.
+About 75% of students are involved in one of the 25 fraternity or sorority groups.
 There are also more than 120 student-run organizations for individuals to choose from.
 Washington and Lee even has several secret societies, including the Mongolian Minks, the Cadaver Society and the Sigma Society.

 More than a quarter of all students take part in one of the 24 varsity sports teams.
 “The Generals” compete in NCAA Division III levels in the Old Dominion Athletic Conference and the Centennial Conference.
 Whether it’s taking advantage of internship opportunities or excelling in the classroom, Washington and Lee University students have the chance to create a memorable undergraduate experience.

 Acceptance rate: 23.6%

 Number of ED applicants: 676

 ED acceptance rate: 39.6%